mostafaghonem/Whatsapp-Salesforce/README.md

 * Send a template message for the phone Number of any Contact or Lead in the Org
 * Receive the replies from the Contacts and Leads
 * Receive Message from Phone number does not saved to the system and create a new Contact with this number with name of this Phone number WA profile name.
-* Update the status of the sent messages (ex: Delivered, Received, and Seen)
+* Update the status of the sent messages (ex: Delivered, Sent, and Seen)
 * Send a custom message during the 24 hours after the Contact or the Lead replies to the Template Message
 * Send template messages to all campaign members in a campaign